 It makes sense, as a result, that the work environment should be a place where employees can feel comfortable, valued, and taken care of.
-After all, if work is only stressful and over-demanding with no respite, this can lead to serious problems, both mentally and physically.
+After all, if work is only stressful and over-demanding with no respite, this can lead to severe problems, both mentally and physically.
 In turn, the issues that result will be negative for employees and their livelihoods.
 But they’ll also be bad for the organizations they work for.

 Office spaces are more open and brighter.
 Break rooms are stocked with healthier snacks.
-There are comfortable spaces to relax and find quiet time.
+There are comfortable spaces to relax and find a quiet time.
 Lighting is less harsh.
-All of these details and others play an important role in a workplace culture that is focused on health and wellbeing.
+All of these details and others play an essential role in a workplace culture that is focused on health and wellbeing.

 It's a vicious cycle when the physical and mental health of employees is not focused on in the workplace.
 Employees who are overworked, overstressed, and undervalued are more likely to get sick.
-They are also more likely to take time off even if they aren't actually physically ill.
+They are also more likely to take time off even if they aren't physically ill.

-From the perspective of an employer, this means a higher rate of absenteeism and a team of employees who are unhappy and unenthusiastic about their work.
-Not only is it more likely that the productivity within your organization will decrease as a result of this, but your workforce itself will likely take decrease as employees will begin to look elsewhere for a work environment that focuses more on wellness.
+From the perspective of an employer, this reveals a high rate of absenteeism along with an unmotivated team of employees who are unenthusiastic.
+Not only is it more likely that the productivity within your organization will decrease as a result of this, but your workforce itself will likely decrease as employees will begin to look elsewhere for a work environment that focuses more on wellness.

 As baby boomers retire, millennial and Gen Z workers are flooding the workforce.
-These young workers have unique expectations when it comes to their work environments.
+These young workers have different expectations when it comes to their work environments.
 Not only are they looking for a more flexible, home-like atmosphere at their place of employment, but they are also demanding employers that are focused on wellness and physical health.

 Instead of creating a wellness program behind closed doors and revealing it all at once, get some feedback from your team first.
 This might mean starting with upper management and asking them what they would like to see in a workplace wellness program.
 But you should also ask everyone down to the lowest level employee at your company.
 Here are some questions to pose: